Chiang-Gui War: The Hunan Incident

 In early 1928, the Guangxi clique controlled the post-Hunan national government for control purposes, under house arrest held by Hunan Cheng Qian, the appointment of He Jian, Lu Diping, who chaired the Hunan government.
 But Lu and He were extremely warmongering and had different interests.
 In February 1929, Lu Diping secretly voted for Chiang Kai-shek.
 Chiang and the Wuhan political branch supplied large quantities of ammunition and weaponry to Lu's private army troops.
 As chairman of the Wuhan political branch, this was immediately brought to Li Zongren's notice.
 On February 21, the new generals of Guangxi, Xia Wei, Hu Zongxi, Ye Qi and others became extremely nervous at the situation.
-Neither of them obtained Li Zongren's consent, nor did they argue with their lieutenant Bai Chongzhen, but rather rushed to inform the central government of Nanking on behalf of the Wuhan provincial government.
+Neither of them obtained Li Zongren's consent, nor did they argue with their lieutenant Bai Chongzhen, but rather rushed to inform the central government of Nanjing on behalf of the Wuhan provincial government.
 He announced the removal of the Hunan Lu Diping Provincial Government President and his duties.
 On the same day, Xia Wei and Ye Qi led the ministry to Changsha and disarmed Lu Diping.
 Lu Diping, president of the Hunan provincial government, was deported.

-Li Zongren sought to maintain relations with the National Government, and his family also lived in Nanking.
-After hearing the news, Li Zongren quickly fled Nanking to avoid the Shanghai public concession and because he was extremely concerned for his own safety.
+Li Zongren sought to maintain relations with the National Government, and his family also lived in Nanjing.
+After hearing the news, Li Zongren quickly fled Nanjing to avoid the Shanghai public concession and because he was extremely concerned for his own safety.
 In the name of the "violation of the Central Political Conference resolution, local political branches cannot arbitrarily appoint and designate specific personnel in the jurisdiction."
 Chiang Kai-shek mobilizes his troops preparing to attack the Guangxi clique.

-In March, Li Jishen, chairman of the Canton political branch, traveled to northern Nanking to mediate the conflict between Chiang and the Guangxi clique, however upon arrival he was arrested by Chiang Kai-shek and charged with treason for intervening in this issue.
+In March, Li Jishen, chairman of the Guangdong political branch, traveled to northern Nanjing to mediate the conflict between Chiang and the Guangxi clique, however upon arrival he was arrested by Chiang Kai-shek and charged with treason for intervening in this issue.
 Cantonese Generals Chen Jizhen and Chen Mingshu decided to support Chiang Kai-shek.
-The Canton-Guizhou political alliance was dismantled.
-On March 21, the Nanking regime issued a statement expelling Li Zongren, Bai Chongxi, Li Jishen and their allies from the KMT, accused of treason.
+The Guangdong-Guizhou political alliance was dismantled.
+On March 21, the Nanjing regime issued a statement expelling Li Zongren, Bai Chongxi, Li Jishen and their allies from the KMT, accused of treason.
 Chiang Kai-shek prepares to use invading the territories controlled by the Guangxi clique if it does not give up, dissolves and Li and Bai turn themselves in to the authorities.
 Feng Yuxiang and Yan Xishan observed the situation and denounced Chiang Kai-shek.
 The Guangxi clique is in a disadvantageous position.